 Koru is an American company that offers worldwide shipping (though it is around $19, which is expensive).
 All of their swimwear is made using regenerated nylon yarn derived from things like discarded fishing nets.
 Their prices are mid-range but high quality.

-This company uses recycled plastic to create beautiful activewear and swim wear.
+This company uses recycled plastic to create beautiful activewear and swimwear – perfect for your summer holiday.
 Their designs are unique, groovy and bound to get tonnes of compliments.
 With a catchphrase of ”make sustainability sexy” you can be sure you’re going to look good and be doing good for the environment.
 The best news is that they offer international shipping to the UK for around £9.

 Offset carbon emissions by giving back